sanju99/MtbQuantCNN/README.md

 ## Conda Environments

-The code was run using conda environments with conda version
+The code was run using conda environments with conda v23.7.4.

 All scripts in the <code>model</code> and <code>analysis/saliency</code> directories require the <code>envs/tensorflow2</code> environment to run (because this environment includes tensorflow2).
 The notebooks should be run with the <code>envs/notebook_env.yaml</code> environment.
 All other scripts can be run with the <code>envs/MtbQuantCNN.yaml</code> environment.